webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 '''Tip''' Since every VM has a private network and that we dont give public IP address to all of them, we instead give a passphrase protected SSH public key per user, per environment.
 The reason is that if it is required to SSH to a new VM that didn’t yet have had "state.highstate" run on it, you won’t be able to access it anyway.
 To do so, make sure the OpenStack Horizon dashboard has at least two public keys and that you made a copy of both public and private keys in the private pillars in ''/srv/private/pillars/sshkeys/'' on the salt master.

-'''Remember''' most recurring commands are listed at the bottom of <code>/srv/salt/README.md</code> on the salt master.

 === Wait until the VM is ready ===